kickstarter/cfn-flow/README.md

 #### `cfn-flow publish`

-Publish templates to S3 with immutable release names, or overwrite "dev names" for quicker testing. *This is only needed if you want to use nested stack resources.*
+Publish templates to S3 with immutable release names, or overwrite "dev names" for quicker testing.

+**Note:** Publishing to S3 is only needed if you want to use [nested stack resources](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-stack.html), (that is, stacks that lainclude other stacks).

 ```
 $ cfn-flow publish path/to/template.yml